hail-is/hail/dev-docs/hail-for-new-engineers.md

 Hail Tables are similar to SQL tables, Pandas Dataframes, Excel spreadsheets, and CSV files.

 Hail Matrix Tables do not have analogues in most other systems.
-Perhaps the only analogue is a [SciDB](https://dbdb.io/db/scidb) multi-dimensional array.
+Perhaps the only analogue is [SciDB](https://dbdb.io/db/scidb) and its descendants: [TileDB](https://tiledb.com) and [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB)).
 A Hail Matrix Table can represent dense, two-dimensional, homogeneous data.
 For example, datasets of Human genetic sequences, dense [numeric matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics)), and [astronomical surveys](https://en.wikipedia.org/wiki/Astronomical_survey).